 What Is The Best Type Of External Wall Insulation?

-External wall insulation is fast becoming one of the most popular ways to insulate a home.
+External wall insulation is still one of the most popular ways to insulate a home.
 It’s perfect for solid wall buildings, where cavity insulation is impossible and internal insulation would mean sacrificing too much space.
 It’s also a chance to update the look of your home, with options ranging from brick-effect finishes to coloured renders and more.

 In this article, we’ll take you through your options, and discuss which is the best external wall insulation system for you.
 We’ve split it into two categories – the insulation material itself, and the render that covers the system.